kangchainx/christmas-readme-assets/README.md

 1. Create an SVG icon (keep it readable at small sizes), with a looping animation (`repeatCount="indefinite"`).
 2. Put it into `assets/svg/` (kebab-case filename, e.g. `santa-hat.svg`).
-3. Open a Pull Request.
+3. Add an entry to `assets/icons.json` (so it appears in the site list).
-   - Optional: add the icon entry to the `assets/icons.json` (icon manifest).
+4. Open a Pull Request.

 Tip: You can preview your SVG in the website’s “Contributor Lab” section before submitting.